-'''

 C:\> sqlplus /NOLOG

-'''

-2. Connect to the Oracle database instance as the user that will use the Microsoft Excel demo.
+2. Connect to the Oracle database instance as the user who will use the Microsoft Excel demo.
 For example:

-Run the excelsol.sql script at the SQLPlus prompt:
+3. Run the excelsol.sql script at the SQL\Plus prompt:

 '''

-SQL> @ORACLE BASE\ORACLE HOME\com\demos\excelsol.sql;
+SQL> @ORACLE_BASE\ORACLE_HOME\com\demos\excelsol.sql;

 '''

-This script creates the ORDExcel package in the current user's schema.
+This script creates the ORDExcel package in the schema of the current user.
 You receive the following error several times when you run this script for the first time: